 Termite collection

 We collected all termite colonies with a piece of nesting wood from the field.
-We collected three colonies of G. fuscus (one in January 2021 and one in March 2022 in Nago, Okinawa; one in March 2023, Iriomote Is., Okinawa), three colonies of G. satsumensis in March 2021 (two in Minamiosumi, Kagoshima, one in Kushima, Miyazaki), and four colonies of G. nakajimai (two in March 2021, Wakasa, Fukui, one in April 2023, Tokunoshima Is.
+We collected three colonies of G. fuscus in Okinawa Prefecture (one in January 2021 and one in March 2022 in Nago; one in March 2023, Iriomote Is.), three colonies of G. satsumensis in March 2021 (two in Minamiosumi, Kagoshima, one in Kushima, Miyazaki), and four colonies of G. nakajimai (two in March 2021, Wakasa, Fukui, one in April 2023, Tokunoshima Is.
 Kagoshima, one in March 2021 in Cape Toi, Miyazaki).
-For G. nakajimai, samples from Fukui and Tokunoshima Is. were sexual [44], while the sample from Cape Toi was asexual [21].
-The field collection was performed before the swarming season; each colony contained nymphs but not alates.
+The populations of G. nakajimai from Fukui and Tokunoshima Island are sexually-reproducing [44], while the Cape Toi population is asexually-reproducing [21].
+The field collection was performed before the swarming season occurring in XXX-XXX (REF); each colony contained nymphs but not alates.
 All colonies were maintained within the nesting wood at 22°C until the experiments.
 Before each experiment, we transferred nests to a room at 27 °C, which promoted alates to emerge and fly.
-We also opened the nest with axes and collected alates that flew out of the nest.
-We induced alates to shed their wings by manually pinching their wings with forceps.
-Then, we maintained them in Petri dishes containing moist, unwoven cloth in the light and used for the experiments within 1 day of flight.
+Nest were also forcibly opened with axes, and flying alates were collected.
+Alates were induced to shed their wings by manually pinching their wings with forceps.
+Dealates were maintained in Petri dishes containing moist, unwoven cloth in the light and used for the experiments within one day of flight.
 Dealates were separated by sex and color-marked with one dot of paint (PX-20; Mitsubishi) on the abdomen to distinguish sex identities.

 Behavioral observations

 We introduced a female-male pair of termite dealates (female-female pair for an asexual population of G. nakajimai) to the experimental arena, consisting of a petri dish (φ = 90 mm) covered with a layer of moistened plaster.
 All pairs were prepared using nest mates.
-The effect of intracolonial and intercolonial pairing on tandem running behavior is not known for Glyptotermes spp, but we only used nest mate pairing consistently for performing across-species comparison.
+The effect of intracolonial and intercolonial pairing on tandem running behavior is not known for Glyptotermes species.
+We consistently used nest mate pairing for valid cross-species comparisons.
 Note that tandem running is not different between nestmate and non-nestmate pairing in another species [11].
 We recorded their behavior for up to 60 minutes at 30 frames per second.
-All the videos were cropped to 1200x1200 pix to include only the arena in the frame before the video analysis.
+Videos were cropped to 1200x1200 pixels to include only the arena in the frame before the video analysis.
 In total, we observed 21 pairs of G. satsumensis (340:16, 347:2, JP21-06:3), 46 pairs of G. fuscus (21A:16, G05:18, NM2325:12), 25 pairs of G. nakajimai sexual populations (356:6, 367:3, NM2344:16), and 15 pairs of asexual populations.